-- Believing I am in charge of how I respond to others’ messages, not matter how mean spirited.
+- Believing I am in charge of how I respond to others’ messages, no matter how mean spirited they are.

 - Appropriately encouraging, empowering, and appreciating others.
 Relationships are built when we notice and mindfully comment.
 I have never met anyone who does not welcome being seen, heard and acknowledged.

 5. On a scale from 1 to 10, (1 being poor and 10 being excellent) how would you rate yourself as a communicator?